Abarim Publications' online Biblical Greek Dictionary

 Most strikingly, our verb is used to describe one's physical demonstration of love, and this is usually understood to be by means of a kiss, but perhaps also kindred actions.
 In other words, when Judas agreed on a sign with which to identify Jesus in the Garden of Gethsemane, he said: "Whomever I shall love, He is the one; seize Him" (Matthew 26:48, Mark 14:44, also Luke 22:47).

-From our verb derive three nouns, two of which having to do with this physical demonstration of love, usually interpreted as to kiss:
+Our verb is used 25 times in the New Testament; see full concordance.
+From this verb derive three nouns, two of which having to do with this physical demonstration of love, usually interpreted as to kiss:

 - The noun φιλια (philia), meaning love, fondness or friendship (James 4:4 only).

-This adjective — ranging in meaning from beloved to being aligned with or in service of — shows up as element of a substantial array of compounds.
+This adjective — ranging in meaning from beloved to being aligned with or in service of — occurs 30 times in the New Testament, see full concordance, and additionally shows up as element of a substantial array of compounds.
 Most of these compounds appear to describe one's primary motivation: that which a person aligns himself with in order to exist in society:

 - Together with the adjective αγαθος (agathos), meaning good, virtuous, benevolent or useful: The adjective φιλαγαθος (philagathos), meaning loving what is good or virtue-loving (Titus 1:8 only).
 From this word derives: